 The depositors are a group of volunteers that balance the plate and pledge money each week.

 The St. Mark’s Endowment Fund was established in 1983 by donations given specifically to provide sustaining benefits to St. Mark’s ministry in perpetuity, and it operates as a quasi-independent foundation for this purpose under an agreement with the Vestry.
 The committee oversees the management of these funds.
 Contact: John De Marines

 The Women of St. Mark’s gather for fellowship on the fourth Monday of the month at 7:00 p.m., for Potluck & Bunco, (however, the group may meet at other times as well).
 All women of the church are members of the Episcopal Church Women (ECW) and are encouraged to attend any or all ECW gatherings.
 Other events are planned throughout the year: including brunches, movie outings, craft-making parties, the annual parish picnic/bbq and the summer salad potluck.
 Contact: Pat Bullock.

 Oversees various facilities needs/issues.
 Individuals who are handy, have free time on their hands, and are interested in sharing their talents are needed and welcome.
 Contact: Ray Smith

 Families with Young Children

 The St. Mark’s Families with Young Children (FWYC) gathers for social and outreach opportunities, with the occasional ‘adults only’ (child-care provided) social gatherings.
 The group’s goals are simple: to provide support and fellowship to St. Mark’s families with young children, and to contribute to the overall St. Mark’s community as well as the community at large.
 Samples of activities include: Picnic & Playtime on the Deck, Halloween Party, and Parents’ Night Out.
-Contact: Elizabeth Mufich or Abby Raines
+Contact: Abby Raines